-The SENCo Mrs Bailey is a qualified and experienced teacher who has a B.Ed Hons.
-She is undertaking the National SENCO Award.
-She also is undertaking an Autism Level 3 award.
-The SENCo regularly attends training and meets with other SENCos in a local cluster group through STEPs.
+The SENDCo, Mrs Bailey, is a qualified and experienced teacher who has a B.Ed Hons.
+She has the National SENDCO Award, NPQH.
+She also holds Autism Level 2 award.
+Miss Parrott, KS2 lead and SLT, holds the Autism level 3 award.
+The SENDCo regularly attends training and meets with other SENDCos through the Fosse group and SENCONET meetings.
 She keeps up to date with current documentation and initiatives.
-Learning Support Assistants are employed to support classes or individual pupils, delivering interventions and supporting learning.
-LSAs are employed and trained to support special needs children in all classes, and support during lunch and play times if needed.
-One trained LSA is used to act as a mentor for the support of children with social, communication, interaction, behavioural and emotional difficulties.
-All staff have attended courses on Level 1 Autism Trust Training and First Aid training.
-All teaching staff have attended the level 2 Autism Trust Training.
-All staff have shared and discussed all pupil profiles through CPD.
+Learning Support Assistants are employed to support classes or individual pupils, delivering interventions, and supporting learning.
+LSAs are employed and trained to support children with special needs in all classes, and support during lunch and play times if needed.
+One trained LSA is used to act as a mentor for the support of children with social, communication, interaction, behavioural and emotional difficulties (ELSA).
+All staff have attended the training for Making Sense of Autism and First Aid training.
+All teaching staff have shared and discussed all pupil profiles through Teacher SEND Clinics.
+Five members of staff across the school have team teach training.
+All staff to year 3 have trained in Zones of regulation whilst the rest of the staff have been trained in using the 5 point scale.
+Two members of the ks1 team will be receiving Speech and Language training.